up-csi/rfc-modules/src/rfc/rfc-01.typ

 The default text editor that Git uses might vary across different operating systems and users.
 Ubuntu users, for example, use `nano` by default and Windows users have the option to use even Notepad as a text editor.
 To standardize this, the following directive is enforced:

 - Git SHOULD be configured to use `vim` by default.
+    - While other editors are equally capable (and possibly less cumbersome to use for things like simple commit messages or `amend`s) to `vim`, the aim of this directive is to softly nudge committee members in the direction of learning `vim` as a text editor for use in more complex tasks such as remote machine use, among others.
+    - That being said, `vim` is only issued as a recommendation and other editors may be used at the discretion of the committee member, but they SHOULD also inform the Director about their reasons for this choice.

 ```sh
 git config --global core.editor vim